nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Multi-Region Replication {{since '10.2'}}

-A set of add-ons and scripts have been produced for the ability to replicate all the Nuxeo data in near real time into another hosting region, using Kafka streams for the replication.
+A set of addons and scripts have been produced for the ability to replicate all the Nuxeo data in near real time into another hosting region, using Kafka streams for the replication.
 The intent is to be able to recover from a disaster in less than a minute.
 Contact Nuxeo for more information about it.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24189](https://jira.nuxeo.com/browse/NXP-24189).

 #### Servlet API 3.1 {{since '10.1'}}